martintraille/springboot-integrationtest/README.md

 1. Update the StudentControllerTests.java file to fix the compilation issues
 2. Make all tests pass within the StudentControllerTests.java

+#Bonus
+Extend the StudentControllerTests file to include startYear as integer and make sure it fails Expand the Service to include a startYear field and add make sure all tests pass Update the StudentControllerMockTests file to check on the name, description and startYear

 ## Tasks
 To run tests:
 ```mvn -Dtest=StudentControllerTests test```